 top of page

-Growing up in Sri Lanka, I’ve been an enthusiastic reptile-chaser since a young age and my interest in studying reptiles flourished at Trinity College (my high school), where a group of like-minded friends formed an active field group to study reptiles.
-In 2006, I completed my BSc (Hons) in Zoology at University of Peradeniya in Sri Lanka, and later in 2012, a PhD at Prof Rick Shine’s lab at University of Sydney, followed by a postdoctoral fellowship in 2019 and a Reserch Scientist position in 2021 at the Ecosystem Change Ecology (ECE) lab at CSIRO (Commonwealth Scientific and Industrial Research Organisation).
+Growing up in Sri Lanka, I was an avid reptile-chaser from a young age.
+My passion for studying reptiles deepened during my years at Trinity College, where a group of like-minded friends and I formed an active field group dedicated to exploring and documenting reptile life.
+In 2006, I graduated with a BSc (Hons) in Zoology from the University of Peradeniya, Sri Lanka, and in 2012, completed my PhD in Prof. Rick Shine’s lab at the University of Sydney.
+This was followed by a postdoctoral fellowship in 2019 and, in 2021, a Research Scientist role at the Ecosystem Change Ecology (ECE) Lab at CSIRO (Commonwealth Scientific and Industrial Research Organisation).

-Currently I am the Practice Lead for Ecology and a Principal Scientist at Stantec Australia, an Adjunct Associate Professor at Murdoch University and an Adjucnt Research Fellow at University of Western Australia.
-I am also a National Geographic Explorer and co-manage a specialized, science-based wildlife expedition venture – Aaranya Wildlife Odysseys.
+I am currently the Practice Lead for Ecology and a Principal Scientist at Stantec Australia, as well as an Adjunct Associate Professor at Murdoch University.
+I am also a National Geographic Explorer and the creator of RuGoesWild, a YouTube channel dedicated to wildlife education.

-Apart from science, I love scuba diving, wildlife photography, cocktails and my three little munchkins - Rehan, Nehan and Finn.
+Beyond science, I’m passionate about scuba diving, wildlife photography, mixing the occasional cocktail, and spending time with my three little adventurers – Rehan, Nehan, and Finn.

 ABOUT ME